North–South connection: Commemoration

 The Brunfaut family was closely involved in the construction of the North–South connection.
 In 1947, Fernand Brunfaut became president of the National Bureau of the North–South connection.
-The same year, the construction of Brussels Central Station was entrusted to his son, Maxime Brunfaut, following the death of the architect Victor Horta.
+The same year, the construction of Brussels-Central was entrusted to his son, Maxime Brunfaut, following the death of the architect Victor Horta.
 Two memorial plaques in the Central Station's main hall commemorate the station's opening.
 On the left-hand side of the second plaque is a medallion bearing Fernand Brunfaut's image.

 The North–South connection was also selected as the main motif of a very high value collectors' coin: the Belgian 50th Anniversary of the North–South connection commemorative coin, minted in 2002.
 The obverse (front side) shows a train coming out of one of the tunnels in the connection.
 On the coin is written the words Noord-Zuidverbinding Jonction Nord-Midi ("North–South connection" in Dutch and French, respectively) and the years 1952 (representing the opening of the connection) and 2002.